prajodh/food_vision_101/README.md

 - TensorFlow Data Loading Pipelines: To ensure smooth and efficient data handling, we make use of TensorFlow's data loading pipelines.
 This optimizes the flow of data from the dataset library to the model, enhancing overall performance.

 - Mixed Precision Training: For faster training times and reduced memory consumption, we implement mixed precision training.
 This technique exploits the potential of modern GPUs, making the training process faster and more efficient.

+## Technologies Used
+- TensorFlow: The core deep learning framework that powers our model's development and training.

+- TensorFlow Datasets: We harness the Food 101 dataset from TensorFlow Datasets, a treasure trove of culinary images.

+- EfficientNet B0: The EfficientNet B0 architecture, known for its effectiveness in image classification tasks.

+- Mixed Precision Training: A technique that combines 16-bit and 32-bit precision to optimize training speed and memory usage.